tethys-ts/tethysts/sphinx/source/usage.rst

 Dataset metadata
 ----------------
 You first need to figure out what datasets exist in each bucket.
-Let's say you've got a bucket called fire-emergency-nz and you've been told that the connection_config is https://b2.tethys-ts.xyz:
+Let's say you've got a bucket called ecan-env-monitoring and you've been told that the connection_config is https://b2.tethys-ts.xyz:

 .. code:: python

     from tethysts import Tethys

-    remote = {'connection_config': 'https://b2.tethys-ts.xyz', 'bucket': 'fire-emergency-nz'}
+    remote = {'bucket': 'ecan-env-monitoring', 'connection_config': 'https://b2.tethys-ts.xyz'}

 .. ipython:: python